-- Pharmacy Practice residents are required to staff every other weekend.
+- PGY1 residents are required to staff every other weekend.

-- The weekend practice experience options include oncology, pediatrics, medicine, and surgery-medicine.
+- The weekend practice experience options include A) Weinberg- Oncology/Surgery; B) Pediatrics; and C) Adult Medicine, Emergency and Surgery.

 - Residents are assigned to an area, attempting to match the area and the resident's interests.

-- Residents may choose to cover additional pharmacist shifts and will be compensated at the standard pharmacist rate, including shift differential.
-Residents are reminded that the primary objective of the residency year relates to the residency program objectives.
+- Residents may choose to cover additional pharmacist shifts and will be compensated at a pharmacist rate.
+Residents are reminded that the primary objective of the residency year relates to the residency a objectives.
 Achievement of these objectives should not be hindered by other activities.